HenryPengZou/JointMatch/README.md

 ```

 ## Acknowledgement
 This repo borrows some data and codes from [SAT](https://github.com/declare-lab/SAT) and [USB](https://github.com/microsoft/Semi-supervised-learning).
-We appreciate their great works.
+We appreciate their great works. <br>
 Besides, welcome to check out our other work in semi-superivsed learning: [DeCrisisMB](https://github.com/HenryPengZou/DeCrisisMB)!